 HIIT, Burstfit and Bootcamp

-HIIT, Burstfit and bootcamp-style workouts are all amazing for your cardio fitness, as well as strength training, and can be done almost anywhere using your own bodyweight.
+HIIT and bootcamp-style workouts are both amazing for your cardio fitness, as well as strength training, and can be done almost anywhere using your own bodyweight.
 Burpees and jumping jacks are two great bodyweight exercises often used in HIIT workouts.

 They are typically a set of low- to high-impact exercises done in a set time period; for example, 45 seconds of exercise with a short rest of 15 seconds.
 You can accomplish an amazing amount of fitness through these workouts because not only are you increasing your fitness through the cardio by getting your heart rate up, you are also getting a full-body strength workout.